argoproj/argo-cd/docs/proposals/config-management-plugin-v2.md

 #### Installation

-To install a plugin, an operator will simply patch argocd-repo-server to run config management plugin container as a sidecar, with argocd-cmp-server as it’s entrypoint:
+To install a plugin, an operator will simply patch argocd-repo-server to run config management plugin container as a sidecar, with argocd-cmp-server as it’s entrypoint.
+Operator can use either off-the-shelf or custom built plugin image as sidecar image.

 ```bash
 # A plugin is a container image which runs as a sidecar, with the execution environment